nklsfrt/nixos/README.md

 ### Secret Management

 Since this flake is aiming to be an exhaustive declaration of my infrastructure, there is the need to deal with secrets in a confidential manner.
-I am using [sops-nix][sops-nix] - a NixOS module implementation of Mozillas [SOPS][sops] - to be able to store secret information securely encrypted in this repo.
+I am using [sops-nix][sops-nix] - a NixOS module implementation of Mozilla's [SOPS][sops] - to be able to store secret information securely encrypted in this repo.
 Those secrets are then decrypted at activation time for the system to use during runtime.

 ## Disclaimer